djgraco/vocalizer-automotive-32bit-bridge/README.md

 ## Important

-The package includes the bridge code and the Vocalizer runtime components required by the 32-bit Automotive host:

-- `vautov5.dll`
-- `nuan_platform.dll`
-- `nuan_platform.dllz`
-- the required component data and tuning files

 The package does **not** include separate Vocalizer voice add-ons or the user-specific `vocalizer_license.ini` file.
 A valid license is still required by the runtime and must be imported separately.